Bennington, Vt. First Church

 The first meeting house, located in the heart of the village, was an architecturally plain and multi-purpose building which hosted town meetings, legislative sessions, court trials, and a school in addition to worship services.
 It even housed wounded Hessian mercenaries after the battle of Bennington in 1777.

 A new meeting house, which is still in use, was erected in 1805.
 The building was designed by renown architect Lavius Fillmore and was considerably more lavish than its predecessor.
 The cost of construction was $7,793.20, a sum largely raised from the sale of first floor pews.
 The legal agreement over the building's maintenence constituted Vermont's first instance of separation of church and state, with the church assuming full autonomy as well as financial responsibility for its own upkeep.

 The building was rededicated and extensively renovated in 1937, with the box pews and high pulpit restored.
 Pew and wall plaques were installed to honor prominent Vermonters, including the poet Robert Frost, who was not a member of the church but who spoke at the rededication, and whose grave is located in the churchyard.
 The meeting house remains one of the state's best examples of Federal period religious architecture, and was added to the National Register of Historic Places in 1973.

 The collections below have been provided in partnership with Bennington Museum, who hold the physical records.
-More information can be found in the collections catalog.
 These include a wide array of material relating to church administration and correspondence, including record books and loose papers, disciplinary trial records, official correspondence with other churches and committees, a report by a committee on temperance, and items of correspondence received from Rev. Lemuel Haynes of Manchester, VT.